Swisstransplant/EXAM/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Please let Swisstransplant know if you want to contribute to the project.
-Also let Swisstransplant know if you are a transplant organization and would like to use EXAM for quality control.
+Also let Swisstransplant know if you are a transplant organization or hospital and would like to use EXAM for quality control.
 For contact information, see https://www.swisstransplant.org/.